Ziff Davis (ZD)

 5. Revenue Growth

-With $1.46 billion in revenue over the past 12 months, Ziff Davis is a small player in the business services space, which sometimes brings disadvantages compared to larger competitors benefiting from economies of scale and numerous distribution channels.
+With $1.45 billion in revenue over the past 12 months, Ziff Davis is a mid-sized business services company, which sometimes brings disadvantages compared to larger competitors benefiting from better economies of scale.

-As you can see below, Ziff Davis struggled to increase demand as its $1.46 billion of sales for the trailing 12 months was close to its revenue five years ago.
-This shows demand was soft, a poor baseline for our analysis.
+As you can see below, Ziff Davis struggled to increase demand as its $1.45 billion of sales for the trailing 12 months was close to its revenue five years ago.
+This shows demand was soft, a tough starting point for our analysis.

-We at StockStory place the most emphasis on long-term growth, but within business services, a half-decade historical view may miss recent innovations or disruptive industry trends.
-Ziff Davis’s annualized revenue growth of 3.1% over the last two years is above its five-year trend, but we were still disappointed by the results.
+Long-term growth is the most important, but within business services, a half-decade historical view may miss new innovations or demand cycles.
+Ziff Davis’s annualized revenue growth of 3.1% over the last two years is above its five-year trend, which is encouraging.

 Looking ahead, sell-side analysts expect revenue to grow 3.6% over the next 12 months, similar to its two-year rate.
-This projection doesn't excite us and implies its newer products and services will not catalyze better top-line performance yet.
+This projection doesn't excite us and implies its newer products and services will not lead to better top-line performance yet.

 6. Operating Margin

-Ziff Davis’s operating margin has risen over the last 12 months and averaged 11.3% over the last five years.
+Ziff Davis’s operating margin has been trending up over the last 12 months and averaged 11.4% over the last five years.
 Its profitability was higher than the broader business services sector, showing it did a decent job managing its expenses.

 Looking at the trend in its profitability, Ziff Davis’s operating margin might fluctuated slightly but has generally stayed the same over the last five years.
 Shareholders will want to see Ziff Davis grow its margin in the future.

-In Q3, Ziff Davis generated an operating margin profit margin of 7.8%, up 16.1 percentage points year on year.
-This increase was a welcome development and shows it was more efficient.
+This quarter, Ziff Davis generated an operating margin profit margin of 21.2%, up 2.1 percentage points year on year.
+This increase was a welcome development, especially since its revenue fell, showing it was more efficient because it scaled down its expenses.

 7. Earnings Per Share

-In Q3, Ziff Davis reported adjusted EPS of $1.76, up from $1.64 in the same quarter last year.
-Despite growing year on year, this print slightly missed analysts’ estimates.
-Over the next 12 months, Wall Street expects Ziff Davis’s full-year EPS of $6.72 to grow 9.1%.
+In Q4, Ziff Davis reported adjusted EPS of $2.56, down from $2.58 in the same quarter last year.
+This print missed analysts’ estimates.
+Over the next 12 months, Wall Street expects Ziff Davis’s full-year EPS of $6.70 to grow 11.5%.

 8. Cash Is King

-Taking a step back, we can see that Ziff Davis’s margin dropped by 14.9 percentage points during that time.
-It may have ticked higher more recently, but shareholders are likely hoping for its margin to at least revert to its historical level.
-If the longer-term trend returns, it could signal increasing investment needs and capital intensity.
+Taking a step back, we can see that Ziff Davis’s margin dropped by 9.3 percentage points during that time.
+If its declines continue, it could signal increasing investment needs and capital intensity.

-Ziff Davis’s free cash flow clocked in at $108.2 million in Q3, equivalent to a 29.7% margin.
-This result was good as its margin was 7.1 percentage points higher than in the same quarter last year, but we wouldn’t read too much into the short term because investment needs can be seasonal, leading to temporary swings.
+Ziff Davis’s free cash flow clocked in at $157.8 million in Q4, equivalent to a 38.8% margin.
+This result was good as its margin was 7 percentage points higher than in the same quarter last year, but we wouldn’t put too much weight on the short term because investment needs can be seasonal, causing temporary swings.
 Long-term trends trump fluctuations.

 9. Return on Invested Capital (ROIC)